Melt butter in a saute pan over medium-low heat. Add pearl onions and cook until crisp-tender, about 5 minutes.

 Running late this morning?
 Always keep some bananas, frozen strawberries and yogurt on hand to make a smoothie.
 It just takes a minute and you can drink it on your way to work!

 Everybody loves Sunday morning breakfast!
 Make a crustless quiche to enjoy with a leisurely cup of coffee and the newspaper.
-Store a few pieces in the fridge up to 5 days for a healthy lunch and put the rest in the freezer for another time!
+Store a few pieces in the fridge for up to 5 days for a healthy lunch and put the rest in the freezer for another time!

 Play It Again, Sam